 A thorough history and physical examination will be performed.
 A history of voiding habits and fluid intake is often helpful.
 A physical examination will look for contributing causes such as constipation and pelvic organ prolapse.
 A cough stress test is done to see if the urologist can witness the leakage.
 If further evaluation is necessary, the urologist may recommend cystoscopy and urodynamics (bladder function testing).

 Pelvic floor muscle training, Kegel exercises, can strengthen weakened muscles and decrease incontinence.
 Kegel exercises are repeated contractions of the pelvic floor muscles, and are generally done several times daily.

-Periurethral injections of bulking substances are a minimally invasive procedure to provide more urethral resistance and to prevent leakage.
+Periurethral injections of bulking substances, like Bulkamid, are a minimally invasive procedure to provide more urethral resistance and to prevent leakage.
 This is done through a cystoscope in an outpatient procedure, often under local anesthesia.

 A Urethral sling can be inserted during a minimally invasive, outpatient procedure.
 This option typically provides excellent long term results.
 A ‘hammock’ is placed surgically under the urethra to provide support and keep the urethra closed when abdominal pressure increases, as with a cough, sneeze or with running and jumping.

 Percutaneous Tibial Nerve Stimulation (PTNS) – PTNS is a non-surgical treatment that sends electrical stimulation to nerves that control pelvic floor and bladder control muscles.